gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.RendererExt.md

 ## RendererExt.GetTriangles(this SkinnedMeshRenderer, int) Method

-(Cross-Game compatible) Gets the list of triangles for a Mesh, even if its not marked as isReadable
+Gets the list of triangles for a Mesh, even if its not marked as isReadable
 <br/>
 Each "triangle" is a set of 3 consecutive ints in the list, where the number is the index in the vertices